Module 3: Promoting Communication in an Additional Language

 Section 1: Providing natural contexts for language practice

-Key Focus Question: How can you help pupils to practise language structures in a natural context?
+Key Focus Question: How can you help pupils to practice language structures in a natural context?

 Keywords: classroom management; games; recipes; instructions; processes